varapp/varapp-docs/docs/src/deploy/bamserver.rst

 Here is how we implemented it in Varapp:

-* The `bam` table of the users db defines a correspondance between samples (database id + sample name) and a secret random key.
+* The `bam` table of Varapp's users db defines a correspondance between samples (database id + sample name) and a secret random `key`.
-* In some BAM server application, the same secret key corresponds to the path of a BAM file on disk.
+* In the database of some file server application, the same secret `key` corresponds to the path of a BAM file on disk.
 * When accessed with e.g. `https://<hostname>/bamserver/<key>`,
-  the BAM server application returns (part of) the content of the BAM file.
+  the file server application returns (part of) the content of the BAM file.
   It must accept the Range HTTP header.
 * For each sample to view, IGV.js must be given a URL to the BAM file.
   We give it `https://<hostname>/bamserver/<key>`.
   It queries the BAM index to know the range of bytes corresponding to the genomic region to display.
-Then it makes bytes Range requests to get the part of the BAM file corresponding to that region.
+Then it makes Range requests to extract these bytes.

 Such a very simple BAM server can be found here:
 `<https://github.com/jdelafon/bam-server-scala>`_